-The Outcome Based Education (OBE) project concerns the transition of the current minimum requirements model of the medical oncology curriculum and training across to OBE which is more in line with other countries in Europe and the US.
-It is a key initiative of the RCPI's Strategic Plan 2021 - 2024 which aims to enhance the quality of Ireland's BST and HST training programmes to ensure they are aligned with international best practices and standards.
+The Outcome Based Education (OBE) project concerns the transition of the minimum requirements model of the medical oncology curriculum and training to OBE, which is more in line with other countries in Europe and the US.
+It was a key initiative of the RCPI's Strategic Plan 2021 - 2024 which aimed to enhance the quality of Ireland's BST and HST training programmes to ensure they are aligned with international best practices and standards.
 This has involved a considerable change to both the structure and assessment of the curriculum and has required input from multiple stakeholders to ensure that any changes are valid and robust.